-In January 2017, Innov8tiv listed her as one of the 50 Visionary women in Tech to watch in 2017.
+In 2016, she won the Toptal STEM scholarship for Women and in 2017, Innov8tiv listed her as one of the 50 visionary women in tech to watch in 2017.

-She was part of the team that built the App called ‘Ayewa’ — an application aimed at solving accommodation problems for students within a geographical region.”
-Which she calls her favorite.
+She was part of the team that built ‘Ayewa’ — an application aimed at solving accommodation problems for students within a geographical region, which she calls her favorite.

 Why TechHer Loves Her: